chiefbsol-cloud/bitaxe-power-analysis/README.md

 This script has been tested on a DIY Raspberry Pi 5 (8GB) running Umbrel, ensuring compatibility with lightweight Linux environments.

-This is v2 which now displays the Pool Difficulty
+This script (power_analysis_nerd.sh) now fully supports both:

-There is an update (power_analysis_nerd.sh) which improves compatibility to support both Bitaxe Gamma and NerdQAxe++ devices with unified handling.
+✅ Bitaxe Gamma

-✔️ Key Enhancements:
+✅ NerdQAxe++ (⚠️ requires firmware v1.0.30 or later)

-Device Type Detection: Uses http://<IP>/api/system/info to detect deviceModel.
+⚠️ Important:

-NerdQAxe++ Compatibility:
+NerdQAxe++ must be running firmware version v1.0.30 or higher.

-Skips stratumDiff extraction and display, as this model does not expose it via API.
+Earlier versions do not expose poolDifficulty via the API, which is required for correct pool stats.

-Handles missing fields like isUsingFallbackStratum and fallbackStratumURL without failure.
+✔️ Features

-Bitaxe Compatibility:
+Automatically detects device model

-Retains full support for pool difficulty, fallback status, and stratumDiff.
+Retrieves and displays actual pool difficulty:

-Telegram Output Logic:
+Uses poolDifficulty (NerdQAxe++)

-Automatically hides the "Stratum Diff" line for NerdQAxe++ units.
+Falls back to stratumDiff (Bitaxe)

-Displays active pool correctly, even when fallback fields are absent.
+Unified log and Telegram output

 This ensures robust, fault-tolerant operation across both device families without breaking core logging, analysis, or Telegram integration.